fluxninja/aperture/docs/content/get-started/installation/controller/operator/operator.md

 :::info Refer

-Kubernetes Objects which will be created by following steps are listed [here](/reference/kubernetes-operator/controller.md).
+Kubernetes Objects which will be created by the following steps are listed [here](/reference/kubernetes-operator/controller.md).

 :::